cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 13, Subquery Unnesting (ProcBench):</b>
 <em>
-When inlining entire UDFs, SQL Server unnests only 4 out of 15 queries in the Microsoft SQL ProcBench.
-After optimizing the UDF, PRISM hides the irrelevant pieces of the UDF through outlining, only exposing the relevant pieces of the UDF to the query optimizer.
-As a consequence, queries become significantly simpler, and SQL Server can unnest 12 out of 15 queries in the benchmark.
-DuckDB can unnest arbitrary subqueries, with the DBMS unnesting all 15 queries with both approaches.
+ A table indicating whether a given DBMS (SQL Server or DuckDB) successfully unnested a UDF-centric query from the Microsoft SQL ProcBench with a given technique (inlining or PRISM).
+A green tick indicates that the unnesting succeeded.
+ A grey cross indicates that the unnesting failed.
 </em></p>

+The principle issue with UDF inlining is that it produces complex subqueries with <b>LATERAL</b> joins that most DBMSs cannot unnest, resulting in inefficient RBAR execution.
+By comparison, PRISM only exposes the UDF pieces that improve query optimization, resulting in significantly simpler and faster queries.
+As shown in Figure 13, SQL Server can unnest only 4 out of 15 of the ProcBench queries after applying UDF inlining.
+Yet with PRISM, SQL Server can unnest 12 of the 15 queries, leading to efficient query execution with joins rather than inefficient RBAR execution.
+As expected, DuckDB can unnest all 15 queries with both techniques, as it supports arbitrary unnesting of subqueries.
+In summary, PRISM significantly improves subquery unnesting compared to naively inlining the entire UDF.

 # Experiments (Overall Speedup)